denoland/deno_registry2/README.md

 1. run `terraform state pull` to make a local copy of your state file
 2. comment out the `backend` section of the `meta.tf` file
-3. re-initialize your terraform workspace by running `terraform init`
+3. re-initialize your terraform workspace by running `terraform init -backend-config "region=<aws-region>"`
 4. make sure you empty your s3 buckets, otherwise the destroy will fail

 You can then run `terraform destroy` to completely remove your staging environment.